 How to Effectively Manage and Resolve Relationship Conflict

 Relationship conflict is best handled through mediation and collaboration to be refocused on the task instead of personal values and differences.

 1. Act as a mediator to ensure task conflict doesn’t become toxic.

 Relationship conflicts benefit from managers stepping in as mediators.

-When a mediator is involved it is much easier to keep the focus of discussion on the problem instead of personal disagreements.
+With a mediator involved, it is much easier to focus on the problem instead of personal disagreements.

-Managers can help employees get to the root of the problem reminding them that it is them against the problem, not each other.
+Managers can help employees get to the root of the problem, reminding them that they are against the problem, not each other.

-As a manager mediates a conflict discussion they must remain neutral and calm at all times as this helps employees remain calm as well.
+As a manager mediates a conflict discussion, they must remain neutral and calm as this helps employees stay calm.

-When everyone is able to present their side of the problem calmly and in a respected space it is much easier to see that the conflict is not about personal differences and is actually a disagreement about a task.
+When everyone can present their side of the problem calmly and in a respected space, it is much easier to see that the conflict is not about personal differences but a disagreement about a task.